ucsb/campus-cloud-docs/docs/azure/first-steps.md

 If your subscription does not appear, verify that:
 * You are in the UC Santa Barbara directory (step 1).
-* Your RBAC role assignment is complete (ask the Cloud Team if unsure).
+* Your role assignment is complete (ask the Cloud Team if unsure).

 ---